silvirav/3D/README.md

+# BACKROOM: DISCOVERY #

+This videogame has been developed by David Carrascosa and Silvia Reverte

 # TJE Framework #

 TJE Framework is a C++ layer on top of SDL and OpenGL to help create games or visual applications.